Life in COVID-19

 One is that life must go on.

-One impression I adore about Japanese culture is their resiliency and their innovative way of thinking when facing life struggles.
+One impression I adore about Japanese culture is their resiliency and innovative way of thinking when facing life struggles.

 The second is to stay productive through telecommuting.